 Every role is different.
 Sometimes you are under enormous pressure to fill a role in a short time frame, leading to a recruitment error.
-If this is the case, consider engaging with a recruitment agency, who are in the market each day to increase your chances of success when recruiting.
+If this is the case, consider engaging with a recruitment agency, who is in the market each day to increase your chances of success when recruiting.

 When working with a recruitment agency, make sure you do your homework and choose them wisely.
-Work with an agency who specialises in the area you need to recruit in.
+Work with an agency that specialises in the area you need to recruit in.
 Niche agencies are always well connected with technical knowledge.
 They will quickly comprehend and grasp the needs of businesses due to the relevant industry knowledge.

 It is important you meet the recruiter who will be handling your talent acquisition strategy.
 Invite them into your office as a first step so they can get a better understanding of how your business works and the culture you have built.

 A lot of talent attraction is solely aimed at just attracting a number of applicants.
 The majority of this Talent will not be a good match for your role.
-You engage with a specialist recruiter to sort through the quantity and provide you with top quality Talent.
+You engage with a specialist recruiter to sort through the quantity and provide you with top-quality Talent.
 Using a recruitment agency means that you only see Talent who has been assessed and filtered to match your criteria.

 Pitfalls to be aware of, if you are hiring yourself

-Using a recruitment agency or choosing to manage your hiring process in-house is completely your decisions.
+Using a recruitment agency or choosing to manage your hiring process in-house is completely your decision.
 For some businesses, choosing to conduct a recruitment process in-house makes sense as you control the entire process.
 But be warned, if you are choosing to grow your employer brand, there are a few pitfalls that could seriously damage your reputation and often innocently occur.

-It may be a poorly written job description, a lack of communication from you throughout the process or not advising them they are unsuccessful.
+It may be a poorly written job description, a lack of communication from you throughout the process, or not advising them they are unsuccessful.

-This will not only sabotage your talent acquisition process, but it will also cause brand damage in the market.
+This will not only sabotage your talent acquisition process, but will also cause brand damage in the market.